Parole Board Hearings and Other Post-Conviction Remedies

 Although sentencing for minor crimes often takes place at the time of conviction, sentencing on serious charges is usually a more complex process.
 A probation officer will interview the defendant and put together a pre-sentencing report that includes impressions from the interview, information about the defendant’s criminal history, and possibly statements from victims.

 Often, presenting the right type of information at this stage can impact the probation officer’s recommendation, and thus the severity of the sentence.
-Attorney Tara L. Sharp is well versed in the sentencing process and knows the type of information that will be most likely to favorably impact the outcome
+Attorney’s Tara L. Sharp and Alicia Storm are well versed in the sentencing process and knows the type of information that will be most likely to favorably impact the outcome

 Mistakes happen in the courtroom, and the prosecution doesn’t always play by the rules.
 When those errors or violations are serious enough, an appeal may result in the conviction being vacated or a new trial granted.